 Smith led his group to various locations in the Midwest but was killed by a mob in 1844.
 Most of the Latter-day Saints turned to the leadership of Brigham Young who led them to the territory that is now Utah where they are still headquartered.
 At the age of 19, young men serve as voluntary missionaries around the world making the Mormon’s one of the fastest growing Christian faiths with congregations worldwide.

-Funerals are typically held within one week of death.
-The funeral service (60 to 90 minutes in length) may take place in a church, funeral home or at graveside and is typically conducted by the bishop of the deceased’s congregation.
+A Mormon funeral is typically held within one week of death.
+The funeral service (60 to 90 minutes in length) may take place in a church, funeral home or at the graveside and is typically conducted by the bishop of the deceased’s congregation.
 Use of a cross or crucifix is not permitted because Latter-day Saints believe in the bodily resurrection of Christ.
 There may be an open casket at the choice of the family.
+The content of the service typically includes traditional hymns and other sacred music along with prayers and scripture readings.

 |Length of Service||60 – 90 minutes|